KevinGimbel/mip/README.md

 # myip
-> Small crate to get local IPv4 address by making an HTTP request to httpbin.org/ip
+> Get IPv4 address in rust - with 0 dependencies!

 Crate `myip` gets the local IP address by requesting `http://httpbin.org/ip` and parsing the returned output.

+It has 0 dependencies and only relies on the Rust std lib.

 <!-- BEGIN mktoc -->
 - [Usage](#usage)